 Professional or academic editors and reviewers must also declare their own competing interests – if existent– and may decline to work on papers that could compromise an independent evaluation.
 Some of the most frequent reasons include:

 - Working closely with the author (in the same institution or organization);

 - Having collaborated with the author (currently or recently);

 - Having published with the author any time in the past five years;

 - Having held grants with the author any time in the past five years;

 - Having a personal relationship with the author.

 If an author declares a serious situation of competing interest, the most probable outcome is that his paper is rejected for publishing.
 If you find yourself in this situation, despite your best intentions, we recommend informing your publisher right away, adopting a position of total transparency.
-Cooperate closely with all counterparts and work together to resolve the problem in order to minimize any negative impact in your reputation or career.
-Evaluate critically your research one more time and think if there is anything you can change in order to avoid competing interest.
+Cooperate closely with all counterparts and work together to resolve the problem in order to minimize any negative impact on your reputation or career.
+Evaluate critically your research one more time and think if there is anything you can change to avoid competing interests.
 If a case of competing interest is spotted after publication, publishers should openly inform the community.

 Because we know how demanding and time-consuming it is to analyze every legal aspect in publishing and be sure that a paper is in compliance with legal and ethical regulations, let us take good care of your manuscript: with Language Editing Plus Service, you can achieve excellency in written text to impact positively your audience.
 Our language experts will pay special attention to the logic and flow of contents, adjusting your document to meet your needs.
 Apart from professional text edition, we offer reference checking and a customized Cover Letter.
 All this, with unlimited rounds of language review and full support in every step of the way.
-Use the simulator below to check the price for your manuscript, using the total number of words of the document.
+Use the simulator below to check the price for your manuscript, using the total number of words in the document.